- NDIS plans in our new computer system won’t have service bookings.

 A plan manager needs to be recorded as a my provider to be paid, but participants don't need to record providers for their plan managed supports if they don't want to.

 Self-managing participants do not need to record my providers for their plan.
-Only participants who have a plan developed in our new computer system need to record my providers.

 We previously called recorded providers 'participant-endorsed providers'.
 We received feedback from participants and providers that this term should be changed to plain English and be simpler to understand.